Sarkozy Denies Illegal Campaign Financing At Second French Trial - UrduPoint

 Sarkozy Denies Illegal Campaign Financing At Second French Trial

-Paris, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2021 ) :France's former president Nicolas Sarkozy on Tuesday denied being responsible for massive overspending on his failed 2012 re-election bid, in a second court appearance this year after his March conviction for corruption.
+Paris, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2021 ) :Former French President Nicolas Sarkozy on Tuesday denied being responsible for massive overspending on his failed 2012 re-election bid, in a second court appearance this year after his March conviction for corruption.

-In March, he became France's first post-war president to be given a custodial sentence when judges gave him a three-year term, two years of which were suspended, for corruption and influence peddling over his alleged attempts to secure favours from a judge.
+In March, he became France's first post-war president to be given a custodial sentence when judges handed him a three-year term, two years of which were suspended, for corruption and influence peddling over attempts to secure favours from a judge.

-On Tuesday, he made his first appearance at a second trial, which relates to the millions of Euros in overspending on his attempt to win a second term in 2012.
+On Tuesday, he made his first appearance at the second trial, which relates to the millions of Euros in overspending on his attempt to win a second term in 2012.

-Prosecutors say accountants had warned Sarkozy he was set to blow past the 22.5-million-euro ($26.7 million) spending cap.
-But he insisted on holding more events to try fend off his ultimately victorious Socialist rival Francois Hollande.
+Prosecutors say accountants had warned Sarkozy he was set to blow past the official 22.5 million euro ($27 million) spending cap.
+But he insisted on holding more events to fend off Socialist rival Francois Hollande.

+Sarkozy told the court on Tuesday he had been too busy running the country to pay attention to "an accounting detail".

+Denying allegations of runaway spending as a "fairytale" he said that a friend of his singer wife, Carla Bruni, had composed the music for one of his biggest rallies for free.

 His Union for a Popular Movement party, since renamed the Republicans, picked up most of the tab.